wilfred11/expectation_maximization/README.md

 <img src="https://github.com/user-attachments/assets/9e977c85-7298-4b2c-9d18-c6e4433eba92" width="400" >

+To explain how the algorithm works, I will use simple data that will end up in 2 univariate clusters.

 ### Similarities with  K-means clustering

 The EM algorithm has similarities with K-means clustering.
 EM not only uses the means, but also the spread of data to cluster data.
 * Randomly initialize K cluster centroids μₖ.
 * Compute the distance of each data point with all K cluster centroids.